 Hanoi: Captivating capitol filled with historical treasures and bucket loads of culture!
 We love the Old Quarter!
 To read more about some authentic areas to explore in Hanoi, click here.
 And for the more typical touristy attractions in Hanoi, click here.

 Ha Long Bay: For picture-perfect scenery of towers of limestone islands!
 Do a 2-night cruise here, you won’t regret it!
 You can read about our Halong Bay experience here and to find out which boat company we chose, click here!
 Or if you prefer, you can find our guide of cruise companies that will help you find the best Halong Bay tours here.

 Phong Nha-Ke Bang: For the most impressive caves, beautiful rivers, traditional villages and more breathtaking mountain scenery!
 Read more about the World’s Largest Cave here!

 Hue: Former Imperial City that captivates hearts young and old!
-Enjoy watching the buzz of activity on the perfume river, strolling through the historic buildings and enjoying in the sensational local cuisine!
+Enjoy watching the buzz of activity on the perfume river, strolling through the historic buildings and enjoying the sensational local cuisine!

 Hoi An: An ancient local port, where the old buildings are still found in mostly their original state.
 Enjoy wandering down the colourful, lantern-filled alleys in the Old Town!
 Read our post about Hoi An Ancient Town here.
 For some fun exploration of the Hoi An countryside, click here and to learn more about which beach to visit in Hoi An, click here.

 Nha Trang: A popular beach spot for tourists to enjoy!
 Whilst it has turned into a bit of a party beach, loads of beautiful beach scenery can also be found here!

-Mui Ne: The adrenaline epicenter of Vietnam!
+Mui Ne: The adrenaline epicentre of Vietnam!
 Learn more about things to do in Mui Ne here.

 Ho Chi Mihn City: An enormous city where traffic and people seemed to be synchronized.
 A complete mix of a modern with touches of the old!

 Phu Quoc Island: A beautiful, paradise island to find total relaxation and bliss in!
 See our post on how to visit Phu Quoc Island with kids.